bellebethcooper/existAPI/README.md

 ## Usage

-ExistAPI uses PromiseKit to handle asynchronous networking tasks.
+ExistAPI uses [PromiseKit](https://github.com/mxcl/PromiseKit) to handle asynchronous networking tasks.
 If you haven't used promises before, the PromiseKit docs are very good, and will help you understand the basic usage.
 Essentially, promises let you act on the result of an asynchronous task as if it were synchronous, making your code easier to write, read, and maintain.

 Each of the public functions available in the ExistAPI class returns a Promise.
 You can chain these together, but the most simple use is to use a `.done` closure for handling the result and a `.catch` closure for handling errors.

-Please see the examples for more ideas on how to use ExistAPI's promises.
+Please see the examples below for more ideas on how to use ExistAPI's promises.

 ### Requirements